Buyer Intelligence

 To shift the executive conversation from "spending" to "investing," you need to present a data-backed spreadsheet.
 Here is the standard model for calculating your return:

-How should you pitch buyer intelligence to different executives?
+How should you pitch buyer intelligence to executives?

 Different leaders care about different metrics.
-To successfully secure budget, you must tailor your pitch to the specific pain points of your executive stakeholders.
-(See our full breakdown on driving cross-functional outcomes with buyer data).
+To successfully secure budget, you must tailor your pitch to the specific pain points of your executive stakeholders:

 • For the CRO: Focus on the direct impact on win rates, pipeline velocity, and competitive intelligence battlecards.